 Trauma and substance use disorders are closely linked.
 One of TROSA’s unique elements is our capacity to effectively address trauma and the role that past trauma plays in the lives of our residents in recovery.
+TROSA educates staff and residents on how to recognize and respond to signs of traumatic stress symptoms.
 TROSA provides several trauma-informed classes and evidence-based practices to help our residents understand, process, and work through trauma in a safe and supportive environment.

 “We’ve been having great discussions about breaking old patterns and generating self-esteem,” shares class facilitator and TROSA Counselor Chris Toenes.
 “By tackling trauma’s effect on relationships, we hope that this will reduce trauma’s effects in our residents’ lives; and thus improve their journey of long-term recovery from substances.”

 The objectives and goals of the class include:

 - an increased awareness and ability to evaluate patterns in relationships and the patterns of others;

 - the ability to name and identity different attachment styles;

 - awareness of how relational patterns develop and the effect early trauma can have on adult relationships;

 - understanding characteristics of unhealthy and healthy relationships;

 - being able to comprehend and utilize the four elements of a healthy relationship: self-esteem, boundaries, communication, and equity.

 “Relationships can be our biggest triggers or our biggest glimmers,” shares class facilitator and TROSA Counselor Laura Lindsey.
 “Untangling the effect of past–often traumatic–experiences in relationships to create healthier patterns is crucial for success in long-term recovery.
 Working on the elements of a healthy relationship provides a roadmap to relationships that equate to more ‘glimmers’ and overall greater recovery capital.”